 What Is Car Insurance In South Carolina?

 South Carolina requires drivers to have basic car insurance in order to legally drive a vehicle on their roadways.
 Car insurance protects you from financial ruin in the event of an accident or theft.
-Auto insurance provides cover for property, liability and medical.
+Auto insurance provides coverage for property, liability and medical.
 You pay a car insurance premium to a company that sells you a policy and they in return promise to pay for any repairs, replacements, liability and medical costs as laid out by the policy.
 You can choose the level of coverage and limits covered by the policy to suit your needs.
 While all this may seem simple, you get in a wreck and the car insurance gives you money, the details can become a little confusing.

 What Do I Need To Know About Car Insurance In South Carolina?